audibleblink/secblog/content/posts/ssh_pivoting/index.md

-+++
+---
-date = "2017-02-02T16:32:04-05:00"
+date: "2017-02-02T16:32:04-05:00"
-title = "Configuring SSH for Pivoting"
+title: "Configuring SSH for Pivoting"
-Description = "How to leverage the SSH client's config file for pentesting" menu = "posts"
+Description: "How to leverage the SSH client's config file for pentesting"
-+++
+Categories: [ "HowTo" ]
+---

 You're on a pentesting engagement and you've discovered a dual homed machine that allows you access to a subnet you can't access directly from your attack machine.
 Assuming you've compromised at least one machine on the